Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +4500

-- The Hurricanes were +10000 to win the national championship at the start of the season, and have now moved up to +4500, which is the 55th-biggest change in the country.
+- The Hurricanes were +10000 to win the national championship at the start of the season, and have now improved to +4500, which is the 55th-biggest change in the country.

-- With odds of +4500, Miami (FL) has been given a 2.2% chance of winning the national championship.
+- The implied probability of Miami (FL) winning the national championship, based on its +4500 moneyline odds, is 2.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.